Jewish History

 Do only men wear kippahs?

-Based on a traditional mystic teaching that the female soul is more in tune with spirituality and feels a closer attachment to God than the male soul, the kippah was never a required head covering for a woman to wear.
+Based on a traditional mystic teaching that the female soul is more in tune with spirituality and feels a closer attachment to God than the male soul, the kippah was historically never a required head covering for a woman to wear.
 Nonetheless, some modern, more liberal Jewish communities have seen a rise in the number of women choosing to wear a kippah or yarmulke.
 On the flipside, in more traditional communities it may be seen as inappropriate for a woman to wear one as it’s considered an exclusively male clothing item, while women have other types of head coverings.

 Do non-Jews wear kippahs?